-Exemplar Companies has been working closely with clients in 2020 to help them understand what they need to do to prepare for the CCPA.
-Understanding the key points of the statute and its approaching regulations is essential to complying with the new law.
-The Attorney General is authorized to bring enforcement actions under the CCPA as soon as July 1, 2020.
+Exemplar Companies has been working closely with clients in 2020 to help them prepare for the CCPA.
+Understanding the key points of the statute and its regulations is essential to complying with the new law.
+The Attorney General is authorized to bring enforcement actions under the CCPA.

 Does CCPA Apply to My Business?